Project HOMEspun Boutique

 HOMEspun Boutique empowers people recovering from chronic homelessness with employment and job training opportunities.
 This social enterprise aims to break the cycle of unemployment and poverty through a self-funded retail business.

-Sales revenue is generated through the sale of gently-used, high-quality designer men's and women’s apparel at affordable prices.
+Sales revenue is generated through the sale of gently-used, high-quality designer clothing at affordable prices.
 This earned income pays wages for Project HOME residents who staff the store.

 While we continue to work toward financial autonomy, this enterprise trains and employs five-plus Project HOME residents and teens annually.
 Our training priorities include retail operations and customer service.
 We believe everyone (and everything) deserves a second chance.

-HOMEspun Boutique is proud of the high-quality men's and women’s clothing and accessories we offer.
+HOMEspun Boutique is proud of the high-quality clothing and accessories we offer.
 Our team works to make sure only the best items make it onto the sales floor.
-HOMEspun merchandise includes a wide spectrum of fashion tastes, from casual wear to designer and vintage items, all priced affordably.
+HOMEspun merchandise includes a wide range of fashion tastes, from casual wear to designer and vintage items, all priced affordably.

-We also sell a variety of products from our sister enterprise, Project HOMEmade gift line: candles, jewelry, and soap, handmade by Project HOME residents.
+We also sell a variety of products from our sister enterprise, Project HOMEmade gift line: candles, mugs and holiday/greeting cards, all handmade by or featuring the artwork of Project HOME residents.
 Lastly, the art on our walls is not just for admiring.
-We sell reasonably-priced, original artwork created by Project HOME's resident artists.
+We sell resonably-priced, original artwork created by Project HOME's resident artists.

 Additional Information